 1. Practice Gratitude

-This one seems obvious.
-Now I’m not talking about expressing gratitude, just looking for it causes our brain to change gears.
+While this one may seem obvious, I’m not talking about expressing gratitude.
+The practice of just looking for gratitude causes our brain to change gears.
 It moves our focus from what might be wrong to try to find what is right.
-The practice of just looking for things to be grateful for have shown to improve a person’s overall sense of happiness.
+Just looking for things to be grateful for has shown to improve a person’s overall sense of happiness.

 2. Surround Yourself with Happy People